 Is a new form of efficient and sustainable travel coming to Chicago?

-The words came after NOACA put pen to paper in an official agreement with the Illinois Department of Transportation that supported a hyperloop route in the Great Lakes megaregion.
+In the last couple of years, it has turned from speculation to something very real.
+First NOACA put pen to paper in an official agreement with the Illinois Department of Transportation that supported a hyperloop route in the Great Lakes megaregion.
 As a critical corridor of commerce, the Great Lakes area represents $15 billion to the transportation market and thus a prime location for potential transportation improvements.

 A feasibility study declared that the project aims to connect Chicago, Cleveland, Ohio, and Pittsburgh with journeys of over 700 mph propelling 30 to 40 passengers from A to B with unprecedented efficiency.
 The study even looked at the potential of building a hyperloop tunnel beneath Lakes Erie and Michigan.

 Is this the future?